 - StarStax – A free software that makes creating star trails easy.

-- PhotoPills – an powerful phone app to assist with shoot planning.
+- PhotoPills – a powerful phone app to assist with shoot planning.

 Photo and Video Equipment List: Behind the Scenes

-As an adventure photographer, I simply don’t believe my photo and video equipment list would be complete without mentioning the gear I use when I am in the field.
+As an adventure photographer, I simply don’t believe my photo and video equipment list would be complete without mentioning the gear I use in the field.
 This isn’t photography gear; it’s adventure gear.

-Eddie Bauer* – I’ve worked with Eddie Bauer for the past five years and I’m constantly impressed by both the quality of their products and its cost.
+Eddie Bauer* – I’ve worked with Eddie Bauer for the past seven years, and I’m constantly impressed by both the quality of their products and its cost.
 It’s easily the most affordable mountain apparel company.
 Five of my favourite items include: